Martinique

 Les Salines Beach

-• Napoleon's wife, Empress Joséphine, was born on the island and still sparks debate today.
+• Napoleon's wife, Empress Joséphine, was born on the island.

 • Martinique has black sand beaches in the north and white sand beaches in the south.